-16 Through mechanisms including the NSIs, NNI agencies have collaborated with each other, 17 industry, economic development organizations, universities, and community colleges to tackle 18 the technical barriers to commercialization of NEPs.
-In their joint memo on R&D priorities for the 19 FY2015 Federal budget, the directors of the Office of Management and Budget and the Office of 20 Science and Technology Policy stressed the importance of nanotechnology R&D, particularly 21 that being conducted under the NSIs, to the Administration's advanced manufacturing agenda.
-22 NNI agencies will explore ways to strengthen and expand NSI collaborations to advance the state of the art in advanced manufacturing and to facilitate commercialization of advanced technologies.
+Through mechanisms including the NSIs, NNI agencies have collaborated with each other, industry, economic development organizations, universities, and community colleges to tackle the technical barriers to commercialization of NEPs.
+In their joint memo on R&D priorities for the fiscal year 2015 Federal Budget, the directors of the Office of Management and Budget and the Office of Science and Technology Policy stressed the importance of nanotechnology R&D, particularly that being conducted under the NSIs, to the Administration's advanced manufacturing agenda.
+NNI agencies will explore ways to strengthen and expand NSI collaborations to advance the state of the art in advanced manufacturing and to facilitate commercialization of advanced technologies.